space150/spaceBase/scss/README.md

 ~~~

 The only difference between these files is the `$legacy-ie` variable.
 When set to true, the `media-query()` mixin will only render the content inside appropriate media query breakpoints, taking advantage of CSS inheritance.
 The site will thereby display the desktop layout in legacy browsers that don't support media queries (IE8 and below).

+### Styleguide

+There is a third stylesheet, `styleguide.css`, used only in `styleguide.html`.
+This file is the start for your project style guide, including grid examples, color swatches, typography, UI and form elements.
+What is a [style guide](http://alistapart.com/article/creating-style-guides)?

 ## Variables